 Web applications are increasingly targeted by malicious attacks that exploit commonly known vulnerabilities.
 The Application Gateway WAF is based on Core Rule Set 3.0 or 2.2.9 from the Open Web Application Security Project.
 The WAF is updated automatically to protect against new vulnerabilities.

-If you have a license for Azure WAF, your WAF alerts are streamed to Security Center with no additional configuration needed.
+If you have a license for Azure WAF, your WAF alerts are streamed to Defender for Cloud with no additional configuration needed.
 For more information on the alerts generated by WAF, see Web application firewall CRS rule groups and rules.